-As a freelance journalist, I write features about books, architecture and design for various publications, including the FT Weekend, Spectator, the Guardian and the Economist’s 1843 magazine.
-These are the pieces that matter the most to me:
+As a freelance journalist, I write features about books, architecture and design for various publications, including the FT Weekend, Spectator, the Guardian, Country Life and the Economist’s 1843 magazine.
+Here are a few favourites:

 What really lies behind London's blue plaques (FT Weekend House & Home, 19 July 2019)